biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given incorrectly correctly in `cco`.
+Identifiers for this prefix are given incorrectly in `cco`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|